Page Reviewed / Updated - July 25, 2020

 In addition to being a Maryland resident, persons must meet the following criteria to participate in this program:

 Make note, there is no income limit for enrollment in this program, but there are program fees eligible applicants are asked to cover.
 That being said, there are four levels of care provided, which range in monthly cost from $776 - $1,376.
+(These costs have remained the same for the last several years.)
 For those who do not have the funds to pay for care via this program, assistance with applying for Public Assistance to Adults (PPA), which can help cover the costs, is provided.
-In order to be eligible for the PPA program, an individual may not have monthly income greater than $1,376 in 2019.
+In order to be eligible for the PPA program, an individual may not have monthly income greater than $1,376 in 2020.